 Short workouts with any of these items, done consistently can improve your health and overall well-being.

-What about for Travel?
+What about for Travel and the Outdoors?

 It’s obvious that a yoga roller ball is much better for traveling.
 You could even through it into your purse and do it on the airplane.
 While a foam roller is obviously much bigger, you can get shorter ones that are designed for travel and will fit into your suitcase.

 Of, if you regularly have sore feet and legs when going hiking, consider throwing a muscle roller ball into your backpack for some relief when on the trail.